2. What causes young-onset dementia?

 Alcohol-related brain damage

 Alcohol-related brain damage includes Korsakoff’s syndrome and alcoholic (or alcohol-related) dementia.
 It occurs in people, most often in their 50s, who regularly consumed excessive amounts of alcohol.
 Alcohol-related brain damage is caused by a lack of thiamine (vitamin B1), direct damage to nerve cells from alcohol, head injuries (such as falls, fights) and a poor diet.

 At least 10% of younger people with dementia may have alcohol-related brain damage.
 Symptoms overlap with those of Alzheimer’s disease and vascular dementia.
 Alcohol-related brain damage differs from common dementias because it can be

 halted or even reversed in some people with treatment, abstinence and a good diet (see factsheet 438, What is alcohol-related brain damage?).

 Rarer forms of dementia

-Around 20 to 25 per cent of younger people with dementia are thought to have a rarer cause of the condition - a much higher proportion than in older people.
-These causes include degenerative neurological conditions (where there is progressive damage to the nervous system) such as Huntington's disease, progressive supranuclear palsy, corticobasal degeneration and Creutzfeldt-Jakob disease (CJD).
+Around 20 to 25% of younger people with dementia are thought to have a rarer cause of the condition – a much higher proportion than in older people (see factsheet 442, Rarer causes of dementia).
+These causes include degenerative neurological conditions (where there is progressive damage to the nervous system) such as Huntington’s disease, progressive supranuclear palsy, corticobasal degeneration and Creutzfeldt-Jakob disease (CJD).